-Alternative approaches for estimating SARs should be evaluated with respect to underlying assumptions and applicability, and the resulting SAR estimates compared in a single review.
+Evaluate alternative approaches for estimating SARs with respect to underlying assumptions and applicability and compare the resulting SAR estimates in a single review.
 This review could be undertaken by: (1) the project proponents working collaboratively, (2) an independent analyst, or (3) the ISAB.